Wolf Children: Plot

-In fourth grade, Yuki's class receives a new transfer student, Sōhei, who realizes something is strange about her.
-When he pursues the matter by cornering her, Yuki gets angry, transforms into a wolf, and inadvertently injures him, leaving a scar on his right ear.
-At the meeting with their parents and teachers, Sōhei tells them a wolf attacked him, absolving Yuki of the blame.
-The two become friends.
+In fourth grade, Yuki's class receives a new transfer student, Sōhei, who realizes something is unusual about her.
+When he pursues the matter by cornering her, Yuki gets increasingly angry, leading her to transform into a wolf and inadvertently injuring his ear.
+At the meeting with their parents and teachers, Sōhei claims a wolf attacked him, absolving Yuki of the blame, and the two become friends.
+Sometime afterwards, Yuki and Ame get into a physical fight following an argument between their respective decision to live as a human or a wolf.

-Yuki and Ame fight over whether they are human or wolf, especially after Yuki tries to force Ame to start going back to school, which he refuses to do.
-Two years later, a fierce storm gathers and Yuki's school is let out early.
-As Hana is about to leave to pick her up, Ame disappears into the forest to help his dying fox teacher, so she follows him.
-The other children are picked up by their parents, leaving Yuki and Sōhei alone.
-Yuki shows Sōhei that she can transform into a wolf and it was really her who attacked him.
+Two years later, the elementary school is let out early due to treacherous weather.
+As Hana is about to leave to pick up Yuki, Ame disappears into the forest to help his dying fox teacher, and she follows him.
+Yuki and Sōhei are left alone at school.
+Yuki reveals her wolf nature to Sōhei and confesses that it was really her who attacked him.
 He tells her he already knew, and promises to keep her secret.

-As Hana searches for Ame, she slips and falls off a cliff.
-She sees a vision of the children's father, who tells her that Yuki and Ame will find their own paths in life, and that she raised them well.
+While searching for Ame, Hana slips and falls off a cliff.
+She sees a vision of the children's father telling her that Yuki and Ame will find their own paths in life, and that she raised them well.
 Ame finds Hana and carries her to safety.
-She awakens to see Ame fully transform into an adult wolf and run into the mountains.
-Realizing he has found his own path, she happily but tearfully accepts his goodbye.
+She awakens to see him fully transform into an adult wolf and run off into the mountains.
+Realizing he has found his own path, she tearfully but happily accepts his goodbye.

 One year later, Yuki leaves home to move into a middle school dormitory.
 Ame's wolf howls are heard far and wide in the forest.
-Hana, now living alone, reflects that raising her wolf children was like a fairy tale, and feels proud to have raised them well.
+Hana, now living alone, reflects on her life raising her wolf children and feels proud of the way she raised them.